coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 8. [`git push`](#git-push)

 ## 1. `git init`
-`git init` command initializes brand new GIT repository (locally) and begins tracking the existing directory.
+`git init` command initializes a brand new GIT repository (locally) and begins tracking the existing directory.

-When you hit the `git init` command, git adds a subfolder withing an existing directory that manages all required files for version controlling.
+When you hit the `git init` command, git adds a subfolder within an existing directory that manages all required files for version controlling.

 ```
 HP@Gaurav MINGW64 /e/example